Best Hostels in Japan: Stylish and Budget Friendly Options

 My growing interest in Asia also had a big impact on my newly developed outlook on hostels.
 I was by my mid-30s fully taken by the exquisite beauty of the Far East and almost entirely abandoned the West with the exception of my beloved Scandinavia.

 Among the Asian countries that I have visited, Thailand was the most influential one in terms of changing my view of the hostels.
 That is where I came across the concept of design hostels where you could stay for as low as USD 10-20 night with access to spacious and stylish common areas.
 Most hostels also had the option to upgrade to a single room without breaking the bank.
 I also have to separately mention the Dearly Hostel in Koh Tao Island in Thailand which is one of the best accommodation experiences that I ever had.

 My favorite hostels in Japan

 Now I live in Japan and I get to travel very often within the country both for leisure and travel writing gigs.
 During my personal trips, I now find myself actively looking for hostels.
 If there is a single room option the hostel, I will often still go for it.
 I love the youthful energy in most hostels, the common areas and the color that they bring to the sleepy rural towns in Japan.
 I recently wrote an article for Gaijin Pot telling the stories of three hostel owners in rural Japan if you would like to read more about the impact of hostels on rural Japan.

-Hostels in Japan tend to be a little more expensive than their Southeast Asian counterparts (ranging between USD 25-40 per night) but they are usually very high in quality.
-While there are abundance of fine quality hostel options in larges cities such as Tokyo, Osaka and Kyoto – there are also some great choices in smaller cities and even rural parts of Japan.
+Hostels in Japan tend to be a little more expensive than their Southeast Asian counterparts (ranging between USD 25-40 per night) but they usually offer hotel level service quality.
+While there are abundance of fine quality hostel options in larges cities such as Tokyo, Osaka and Kyoto – thanks to a recent movement, hostels are also becoming more and more common in smaller cities and even in rural Japan.

 Here is a list of some of my favorite hostels in Japan.